 Exploring Ontario’s great outdoors may be overwhelming for urbanites, young families or anyone unfamiliar to outdoor pursuits.
 Several park programs are offered to show you the ropes.
 These include the summer Learn to Camp and Learn to Fish programs.
 Discovery Programs for all ages are offered in over 70 parks.
 Fun and informative activities will open your eyes to the wonders of nature and foster a lifelong pledge of conservation.

 Save with Seasonal or Annual Permits

 Seasonal or Annual Day-Use Vehicle Permits are the best deals for regular visitors.
 You’ll save money with unlimited entry to your favourite park or as you explore other operating parks across the province.

 Valid for a full year from the date of purchase, the National Parks Discovery Pass gives you unlimited admission to historic, natural and adventure parks and sites from coast to coast, including over a dozen in Ontario.

 Visiting Indigenous Heritage Sites

 Several sacred Indigenous sites are located within Ontario’s parks.
 Appropriate respect and appreciation are essential as you visit spiritual and culturally significant places.
-Ontario represents 46 treaties, use the interactive treaties map to find out which treaty applies to the park you are visiting.

 Accommodations, Amenities & Equipment Rentals